How to Manufacture a Product

-The mind of an inventor is almost like the idea machine.
-Your brain produces a concept that sparks curiosity about the game plan and for how to get a product made.
+The mind of an inventor is almost like an idea machine.
+Your brain produces a concept that sparks curiosity about a game plan for how to get a product made.
 The generator is product manufacturing.
 The process leading up to it allows you to deepen the brief and transform it to be ready for the market.
-If you are looking for a step-by-step guide for the looming question of ‘how to manufacture my own product’, you have come to the right place.
+If you are looking for a step-by-step guide to the looming question of ‘how do I get my product manufactured’, you have come to the right place.

 Step 1: Research and Develop Your Idea

-During this product development phase, it’s crucial that you curate the want and set a strong target audience.
-For instance, who is this product calculated for? and what is the product’s market looking like right now?
-Not to mention, what is your marketing plan?
+During this product development phase, it’s crucial that you evaluate the need for your invention idea and set a strong target audience.
+For instance; who is this product being developed for, what is the target market looking like right now, and what is your marketing plan?

-When you take all of this into perspective, you will have the first signal of self-proclaimed validation.
-Your idea will now be ready to focus on more of the analytical design aspect of your idea.
-This includes the function, sourcing the best materials, and how it will run smoothly in the world of the consumer journey.
+When you take all of this into perspective, you will complete the necessary self-validation of your idea’s usefulness.
+You will now be ready to focus on the analytical phase of your idea.
+This includes assessing the desired function, which materials to use, and how it will run smoothly for a real-world consumer, as well as conducting rudimentary concept sketching and detailing core features.

-Once the prototyping chapter begins, these notes and concept sketches can become useful.
+Once the prototyping chapter begins, these notes and concept sketches will be exceptionally useful.

 Step 2: Protect Your Property